redhat-ai-dev/ai-rhdh-installer/README.md

 ### Install

-Run `helm upgrade --install <release-name> <path-to-chart>` to deploy default installations of the necessary operators.
+Run `helm upgrade --install <release-name> <path-to-chart> --namespace <namespace> --create-namespace` to deploy default installations of the necessary operators.

 #### Example

-`helm upgrade --install setup-default-operators ./chart`
+`helm upgrade --install ai-rhdh ./chart --namespace rhdh --create-namespace`

 ### Uninstall

+`helm uninstall <release-name> --namespace <namespace>`

+#### Default Namespace

-Since for the default installation the `ServiceAccount` is being deployed to the `default` namespace with admin permissions you are unable to remove it during a `helm uninstall`.
+Since for the default installation the ServiceAccount is being deployed to the `default` namespace with admin permissions you are unable to remove it during a `helm uninstall`.
 You first need to remove the ServiceAccount manually before running `helm uninstall`

 Reference: https://access.redhat.com/solutions/7055600